Udgin/blog/blog.md

 So Schedule module contains two methods and one type:
 * ISchedueSet is a container for parsed cron expression;
 * generate is to generate ISchedueSet record from cron expression.
-This record contains all possibled values of minutes, hours, months, days of month, days of week for particular cron expression;
+This record contains all possible values of minutes, hours, months, days of month, days of week for particular cron expression;
 * isTime is to check if we need to run a job in passed date time

 Small sets of unit tests written using mstest: